Vaccinated Americans are celebrating the 1st big holiday safely without masks. But for some, returning to normal is not so easy - KION546

 New Jersey launched a new program called “Shots at the Shore,” at which adults have an option of getting a Moderna, Johnson & Johnson or Pfizer/BioNTech vaccine at beaches or boardwalks.

-Vaccinations sites were set up in Pier Village, Sandy Hook, Long Branch, and Asbury Park until 3 p.m. on Memorial Day, Gov. Phil Murphy said.
-Children ages 12 and up can get the Pfizer/BioNTech vaccine.
+Vaccinations sites were set up in Pier Village, Sandy Hook, Long Branch, and Asbury Park until mid-afternoon on Memorial Day, Gov. Phil Murphy said.
+Children ages 12 and up could get the Pfizer/BioNTech vaccine.

 New York City, another popular destination, is sending vaccination buses to beaches and parks.